hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/select-list.md

     .execute();
 ```

-See [Selecting Without A Table](selecting-without-a-table.md) for more details.
+See [Selecting Without A FROM Clause](selecting-without-a-from-clause.md) for more details.

 Next: [The FROM and JOIN Clauses](./from-and-joins.md)